jsabater/calabruix/content/posts/proxmox/pve/cloud-init/index.md

 qm set 9000 --serial0 socket --vga serial0
 ```

-If we were not using Ansible, this would be the point in time in which we would visit the `Cloud-Init` menu option of our newly-created, not-yet-started VM with ID 9000, and configure the following options to our liking:
+Now is the time to visit the `Cloud-Init` menu option of our newly-created, not-yet-started VM with ID 9000, and configure the following options to our liking:

-* User: `devops`
+* User: `ansible`
-* Password: <password>
+* Password: `<password>`
 * DNS domain: `localdomain.com`
 * DNS servers: `192.168.0.2 192.168.0.3`
-* SSH public key: <cluster-wide-devops-key>
+* SSH public key: `ssh-ed25519 AAAAC3N [..]
+Ansible`
-* IP Config (net0): DHCP
+* IP Config (net0): `DHCP`

+We will be setting each and every one of the example values via Ansible, so they can all be left blank.
+However, if you modify any of the fields, you need to use the `Regenerate image` button to update the CD-ROM containing the Cloud-Init configuration.

 In a last step, we will convert the VM into a template.
 From this template we will be able to quickly create (linked) clones.
 The deployment from VM templates is much faster than creating a full clone.